-This palette and sprite changes document made by runelancer is quite handy to find which event code need to be changed when you want to change a character's palette.
+This palette and sprite change document made by runelancer is quite handy to find what event code needs to be changed when you want to change a character's palette.
 Also check out Lockirby's Event Document for the use of command \$43 that changes the palette.
 For example, if you want to set Locke to palette 05, the command would be 43 01 05 because Locke is actor 01.